How One Backlink From a Major Site Changed My Photography Business

 My portfolio's average position for "commercial photographer [my city]" jumped from position 47 to position 22.
 That's moving from page 5 to page 3.

 Still not great.
 But for one backlink?
 That's significant movement.
+One link, from one site, moved the needle by 25 positions.

 The Ripple Effects

 My domain authority increased.
 Tools like Moz showed a measurable uptick.
 One high-quality backlink can move the needle more than dozens of low-quality ones.
+The math isn't linear—it's closer to exponential.
+A link from a DA 80 site contributes far more than 80 times what a link from a DA 1 site provides.

-Why This One Link Mattered
+Why This One Link Mattered So Much

 What I Did Differently

-Most of those sites ignored my outreach.
-A few said they couldn't add credits for policy reasons.
 But this one publication responded with a simple "Done, thanks for the great photo."

 The Uncomfortable Truth